Converg3nce/matic-docs/docs/staking/join-public-testnet.md

 #### Step 5: Configure peers for Bor

 To sync blocks on the testnet, you need to add peers.
-The file `static-nodes.json` contains information for all the availalble seed nodes.
+The file `static-nodes.json` in your relevant public-testnets version folder contains information for all the availalble seed nodes.
 Let's copy this file to your datadir so that when you start your nodes you already have peers!

 ```js
 $ cp static-nodes.json ../bor-config/dataDir/bor/